GermisaCompanyLimited/Germisa-Handbook/Employment Policies/Working Remotely.md

 #### Loss of the privilege

 Having the flexibility to work remotely is a privilege.
 If an employee's unable to uphold the responsibilities that go along with that privilege, their superior should work with them through their 1:1s and dedicated retrospectives to resolve the issue.
-If the employe cannot resolve the issue, their manager can revoke the privilege.
+If the employee cannot resolve the issue, their manager can revoke the privilege.